2023 Formula Regional Oceania Championship: Second half

 20 cars took part in the New Zealand Grand Prix weekend in Hampton Downs.
 The front row of race one was shared by debutant Laurens van Hoepen and returnee Kaleb Ngatoa, with the former on pole, but the latter ahead by turn one.
 Ngatoa comfortably led the field until a slight mistake on the final lap almost allowed van Hoepen back through, but Ngatoa was able to hold on to win the race.
 Hedge had an uneventful race to come home third in race one, but was hit by an electrical issue on the formation lap of race two.
 Wurz won that race from pole after holding off Abel at the start and resisting multiple attacks by the American all throughout the race.
 Brendon Leitch and Chris van der Drift had a similar scrap over third, but a chasing van Hoepen overtook both of them to take another podium.
-The Dutchman then started from pole for the Grand Prix, but was initally overtaken by Foster.
+The Dutchman then started from pole for the Grand Prix, but was initially overtaken by Foster.
 Van Hoepen was able to regain the lead later on lap one and began to gradually pull away from his opposition.
 Foster reduced his lead in the closing stages of the race, but van Hoepen held on to win the New Zealand Grand Prix.
 Hedge was able to keep van der Drift and Ngatoa behind him to come third.
 The championship lead had changed hands between Wurz and Hedge two times that weekend, with Wurz now ten points ahead.